IDMNYU/IdeationPrototypingSpring2022_Bennett/syllabus.md

 All due dates can be found in the calendar.
 This is just an overview and description of all the projects for the course.

-Post all homework assignments to your Process Site by Monday 9am EST. Period.
+Post all homework assignments to your Process Site by Sunday 2pm EST. Period.
 Otherwise, they are considered late.
 When you post, post not just images, but a short discussion outlining what happened and what you gained.
 Give us context.

 Context and discussion of each assignment is addressed within the assigned modules.
 Make sure to read each module, so as to complete each assignment appropriately.